 1. B-UHR Pilot 55

 This is the classic model that is still manufactured to almost every specification of the original.
-A classic look for the everyday wear of any watch lover, the B-UHR Pilot 55 is a masterpiece of craftsmanship.
+A classic look for the everyday wear of any watch lover, the B-UHR Pilot 55 is a true masterpiece.

-This is a simple watch with clean lines and design that comes from a company that has been named after the original Flieger itself.
+This is a simple watch with clean lines and design.
 Where this watch strays away from the classic design is in the illumination of the markings.
 Designers opted instead to use the SuperLuminova that is popular amongst not only pilot’s watches, but dive watches as well.
-Plus, the strap though in the style of the original instead opts for high-grade leather and a durable steel buckle.
+Plus, the strap, though resembling its original style, consists of high-grade leather and a durable steel buckle.

 - Stainless-steel polished case (55mm)